JennaStrom/readmeGenerator/README.md

 - [Questions](#questions)

 ## Installation
   npm install
+  npm install inquirer@8.2.4

 ## Usage
-  okay
+  Run node index.js in the terminal at the root of your project and answer the questions.

 ## License
-  This application is covered by the [The MIT License](https://opensource.org/license/mit/)
+  This application is covered by the [Mozilla Public 2.0 License](https://opensource.org/license/mpl-2-0/)

 ## Contributing
-  no
+  [Xander Rapstine](http://gihub.com/Xandromus) created the starter code for this project.

 ## Tests
-  none
+  No available tests.

 ## Questions
-  Find me on Github: [jennastrom](https://github.com/jennastrom)
+  Click this link to find me on Github: [JennaStrom](https://github.com/JennaStrom)

-  Please email with any questions about this project: jenna@jenna.com
+  Please email with any questions about this project: Jenna@mail.com